THIS COMBINATION TREATMENT was studied in a clinical trial

 236

-were given BRAFTOVI in combination with cetuximab and a specific type of chemotherapy called mFOLFOX6.
+were assigned to a group taking BRAFTOVI in combination with cetuximab and a specific type of chemotherapy called mFOLFOX6.

 243

-were given a specific type of chemotherapy with or without a medicine called bevacizumab.
+were assigned to a group taking chemotherapy with or without a medicine called bevacizumab.
 Doctors chose one of the following types of chemotherapy: mFOLFOX6, FOLFOXIRI, or CAPOX.
 This was the control group of the trial.

 The group that does not receive the new treatment being studied in a clinical trial.
 This group is compared to the group that receives the new treatment, to see if the new treatment works.